duc-hai/GreenFeast/README.md

 # Green Feast
+Web demo: deploy at

+## Introduction
 - I'm going to introduce this project soon...
 - README syntax: [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

+## Architecture
+image

+## Technologies

 ## API Document
 **API Document Official Directly**: You can see the api document directly at [here](https://app.swaggerhub.com/apis-docs/HaiLuu/GreenFeast/1.0.0)
+> [!TIP]
-> You can also use `api-document.yaml` file to read.
+> Another way, you can also use `api-document.yaml` file to read.
 To view api document as an interface, you can download the `OpenAPI (Swagger) Editor` extension in VSCode, then open `api-document.yaml` file and click the OpenAPI button in the upper right corner (or use the `Shift + Alt + P` hotkey).
-Another way is copy, paste contents from this file to sites [Swagger Editor](https://editor.swagger.io/)
+The last way is copy, paste contents from this file to sites [Swagger Editor](https://editor.swagger.io/)

 ## Installation
 - To run this project, we need to install Docker and Node.js (Database, Rabbit MQ will be installed automatic on Docker server with images pulled from Docker Hub)